 The governing boards of each public institution of higher education shall, in accordance with guidelines developed by the State Council of Higher Education for Virginia, implement policies that recognize the scheduling difficulties and obligations encountered by active duty members of the United States armed forces.

 The State Council of Higher Education for Virginia through consultation with the Military Education Advisory Committee (MEAC) issued guidelines requiring institutions to establish course registration policies that provide reasonable accommodation to students who are active-duty military members, reservists and Virginia National Guard members.
 As a result of this ruling, beginning with fall 2014 registration, the University of Mary Washington will extend priority registration to all active duty members, veterans, reservists and Virginia National Guard members.

-- Priority registration will be granted after the first semester of enrollment
+- Priority registration will be granted the first semester of enrollment

-- Student must self-identify to the Office of Academic and Career Services
+- Student must self-identify to the Office of the Registrar

 - Veterans must provide a copy of DD 214, retired military identification card or the DMV issued veteran card